-- Girls who ate three or more meals on more days had lower body mass index-for-age z-scores (P<0.0001).
+- Girls who ate three or more meals on more days had lower BMI-for-age z-scores (P<0.0001).
 For each additional day of eating three or more meals, BMI-for-age z-scores were estimated to increase by -0.05 (95% CI -0.3, -0.6).
 However, the slope of this association tended to become less steep in the later visits (P<0.0001)

 - The main effect for meal frequency and overweight was not significant (P=0.20), but there was a significant race by meal frequency interaction (P=0.02).
 Black girls who ate three or more meals on more days exhibited a decreased likelihood of overweight; for each additional day consuming three or more meals, black girls were 1.23 (95% CI 1.05, 1.50) less likely to be overweight.